-The main idea of this algorithm is to double the size of the listening window whenever a new mutation occurs to leave enough time for the next possible mutation.
-T represents the start time of the listening (line 1) and window size ω is initialized as 1 (line 2).
-Then in the while loop, it keeps listening for mutations until ω seconds have passed.
-When a new mutation occurs, it first calculates the mutation's Relative Time RT, which is defined as its occurrence 349 time minus the start time T. Then ω will be set to $2 \times RT$.
-Meantime, 350 ω should not decrease or exceed a maximum value.
-The maximum 351 value, set empirically at 20, is utilized to ensure a sufficiently long 352 waiting period to ensure that all mutations are recorded in our data.
-353 354 After the mutation listening stage, all the mutation records would 355 be saved to a local file named mutation.log.
+The main idea of this algorithm is to double the size of the listening window whenever a new mutation occurs to leave enough time for the next potential mutation.
+T represents the start time of the listening (line 1) and window size $\omega$ is initialized as 1 (line 2).
+This initial size is chosen to effectively record all mutations in most applications: As shown in Figure 6, a 1-second window size proves sufficient to capture 90% of mutations in our e2e tests.
+Then in the while loop, it keeps listening for mutations until $\omega$ seconds have passed.
+When a new mutation occurs, it first calculates the mutation's Relative Time RT, defined as its occurrence time minus the start time T. Then $\omega$ will be set to 2×RT.
+Meantime, $\omega$ should not exceed a maximum value.
+The maximum value, set empirically at 20, is utilized to ensure a sufficiently long waiting period to ensure that all mutations are recorded for extremely complicated applications.
+This 20-second upper limit aligns with common practices in widelyused industrial testing frameworks such as Selenium and Cypress [8, 44, 46].
+After the listening stage, all the mutation records would be saved to a local file named mutation.log.